 In 1840 Smith helped organize the Liberty Party, the first openly abolitionist political party.
 In 1848 he was its presidential candidate; his acceptance speech at the party’s convention in Buffalo included a bold demand for universal suffrage, explicitly encompassing black and white and male and female.
 This was an audacious position for an anti- slavery activist of the time.
 He would be nominated for president of the United States four times and for governor of New York once.
 In 1852 Smith was elected to the U. S. House of Representatives on the Free Soil ticket; this was a short-lived political party focused on ensuring that western states newly joining the Union would be free states, not slave states.
 Despairing of achieving social change through participation in government, he thereafter focused on philanthropy and private organizing.

 As a philanthopist, Smith generously supported all the causes he believed in.
 He built the nation’s first temperance hotel (no alcohol served) at Peterboro, and provided lavish support for the abolition movement, the Underground Railroad, and the woman’s movement.
 It is believed that he funded the first dress reform convention, held in January 1857 in Canastota, just down the road from Peterboro.
 He was one of the “Secret Six” Northern philanthropists who funded John Brown’s raid on Harper’s Ferry which helped spark the Civil War.
 (He became so distraught over the raid’s outcome that he suffered a brief nervous breakdown; it remained controversial throughout his life how much he had known regarding Brown’s plans for an armed slave revolt.)

-It is estimated that during his life Mr. and Mrs. Smith donated some eight million dollars (in current dollars, more than $250 million) to charitable causes.
+It is estimated that during his life Mr. and Mrs. Smith donated some eight million dollars (at current values, more than $250 million) to charitable causes.
 His Peterboro estate became such a center for abolition organizing that African American abolitionist Henry Highland Garnet wrote: “There are yet two places where slaveholders cannot come, Heaven and Peterboro.”
 Frederick Douglass published this comment on the front page of his Rochester-based abolition paper The North Star on December 8, 1848.
 (Douglass would later dedicate his second autobiography, My Bondage and My Freedom (1855), to Smith.)